gmdelc66/primalitytest/README.md

     In [8436]: random_powers_of_2_prime_finder(100,withstats=True)
     Out[8436]: 'pow(21228499098241391741518188355, 2**100-1, 2**100) = 648150045025216535003765994859'

-    Notices the answer is an equation that finds a prime.
+    Notice the answer is an equation that finds a prime.
 """

 -------------